-The accompanying bar chart and table provide some indication of the risks of investing in the Fund.
 The bar chart shows changes in the Fund's performance from year to year for Class A shares.
-The table shows the average annual total returns of each class of the Fund that has been in operation for at least one full calendar year and also compares the Fund's performance with the average annual total returns of a domestic broad-based index and secondary index provided to offer a broader market perspective.
+The table shows the average annual total returns of each class of the Fund that has been in operation for at least one full calendar year and also compares the Fund's performance with the average annual total returns of a domestic broad-based securities market index and a secondary index provided to offer a more tailored market perspective.
 Performance for classes other than those shown may vary from the performance shown to the extent the expenses for those classes differ.
-The Fund makes updated performance information, including its current net asset value, available at the Fund's website, www.millervaluefunds.com, or by calling the Fund at 1-888-593-5110.